-CLASS III DIRECTOR NOMINEES-FOR A THREE YEAR TERM EXPIRING AT THE 2026 ANNUAL MEETING OF STOCKHOLDERS AGE DIRECTOR SINCE Jeffrey S. Bornstein has served as a member of our Board since July 2020.
-Mr. Bornstein serves as a managing partner of Whipstick Ventures and Generation Capital, and was the Chief Financial Officer and Vice Chairman of General Electric until October 2017.
-Previously, Mr. Bornstein served as a Senior Vice President and Chief Financial Officer of GE Capital.
-He is a trustee of Northeastern University, and a member of the board of directors of Eos Energy Enterprises, Inc. (NASDAQ: EOSE).
-Mr. Bornstein obtained his BS degree from Northeastern University.
-Our Board believes Mr. Bornstein's financial and senior management expertise provide him with the qualification and skills to serve on our Board.
-57 July 2020 Diana Brainard , M.D. , has served as member of our Board since July 2020 and our Chief Executive Officer since May 2021.
-Prior to joining AlloVir as Chief Executive Officer, Dr. Brainard served as Senior Vice President and Virology Therapeutic Area Head at Gilead Sciences, Inc. from 2018 to 2021 and as Vice President of Liver Diseases from 2015 to 2018.
-Dr. Brainard obtained her BA degree from Brown University and her M.D. from Tulane University School of Medicine.
-Dr. Brainard is a member of the board of directors of Nektar Therapeutics (NASDAQ: NKTR).
-Our Board believes Dr. Brainard's experience in the biotechnology industry provides her with the qualification and skills to serve on our Board.
-52 July 2020 David Hallal has served as our Executive Chairman since May 2021 and previously served as our Chief Executive Officer and Chairman from September 2018 to May 2021.
-Mr. Hallal has served as Chairman, Chief Executive Officer and Co-Founder of ElevateBio LLC, which he co-founded, since December 2017.
-Mr. Hallal serves as the Chairman of the board of directors of Scholar Rock Holding Corp.
-(Nasdaq: SRRK) and iTeos Therapeutics SA (Nasdaq: ITOS), and as a member of the board of directors of Seer Biosciences, Inc.(Nasdaq: SEER).
-Prior to that, from June 2006 to December 2016, Mr. Hallal served in executive roles of increasing responsibility at Alexion Pharmaceuticals, Inc. (Nasdaq: ALXN), most recently serving as Chief Executive Officer and a board member.
-Prior to his role as CEO, Mr. Hallal served Alexion as COO and Director as well as Chief Commercial Officer and Head of Commercial Operations.
-Prior to Alexion, from 2004 to 2006, Mr. Hallal served as Vice President of Sales for OSI Eyetech, Inc. From 2002 to 2004, Mr. Hallal served as Head of Sales at Biogen Inc. (Nasdaq: BIIB).
-From 1992 to 2002, Mr. Hallal held various leadership 56 September 2018 roles at Amgen Inc (Nasdaq: AMGN).
-From 1988 to 1992, Mr. Hallal began his pharmaceutical career at The Upjohn Company as a sales representative.
-Mr. Hallal holds a B.A. in psychology from the University of New Hampshire.
-Our Board believes Mr. Hallal's experience as an executive at numerous pharmaceutical companies provides him with the qualifications and skills to serve as the Chairman of our Board.
-Shawn Tomasello has served as a member of our Board since March 2022.
-Ms. Tomasello served as the Chief Commercial Officer of Kite Pharma, where she oversaw the global commercialization of Yescarta, from 2015 to 2018 including through its acquisition by Gilead for in October 2017.
-She was previously Chief Commercial Officer at Pharmacyclics from August 2014 until its acquisition by AbbVie in August 2015.
-Prior to Pharmacyclics, Ms. Tomasello served in leading commercial roles with multiple major pharmaceutical companies, including Celgene as President of the Americas Hematology and Oncology.
-Ms. Tomasello is a member of the board of directors of TCR2 Therapeutics Inc. (Nasdaq: TCRR), , Gamida Cell Ltd (Nasdaq: GMDA) and 4D Molecular Therapeutics Inc. (Nasdaq: FDMT) and previously served as a board member of Urogen Pharma Ltd, Mesoblast, Ltd., Clementia Pharmaceuticals, Diplomat Specialty, Abeona Therapeutics and Principia Biopharma.
-Ms. Tomasello received her B.S. in Marketing from the University of Cincinnati and her M.B.A. from Murray State University in Kentucky.
-Our Board believes Ms. Tomasello is qualified to serve as a member of our Board because of her commercial expertise and extensive experience in the life sciences industry.
-64 March 2022 CLASS I DIRECTORS-TERM EXPIRING AT THE 2024 ANNUAL MEETING OF STOCKHOLDERS AGE DIRECTOR SINCE Juan Vera, M.D., is our co-founder and served as Chief Product Development Officer from January 2014 to June 2020.
-Dr. Vera has served as the Chief Development Officer and a member of the board of directors of Marker Therapeutics (Nasdaq: MRKR) since October 2018.
-Dr. Vera was trained as a medical surgeon, and since 2004 has held different positions at the Center for Cell and Gene Therapy, or CAGT, at Baylor College of Medicine, first as a postdoctoral associate from 2004 to 2008, an instructor from 2009 to 2010, an Assistant Professor from 2011 to 2014 and an Associate Professor from 2015 to the present.
+CLASS I DIRECTOR NOMINEES - FOR A THREE YEAR TERM EXPIRING AT THE 2027 ANNUAL MEETING OF STOCKHOLDERS AGE DIRECTOR SINCE Juan Vera, M.D. , is our co-founder and served as Chief Product Development Officer from January 2014 to June 2020.
+Dr. Vera has served as a member of the board of directors of Marker Therapeutics (Nasdaq: MRKR) since October 2018 and as Chief Executive Officer since May 2023.
+Dr. Vera was trained as a medical surgeon, and since 2004 has held different positions at the Center for Cell and Gene Therapy at Baylor College of Medicine, first as a postdoctoral associate from 2004 to 2008, an instructor from 2009 to 2010, an Assistant Professor from 2011 to 2014 and an Associate Professor from 2015 to the present.
 Dr. Vera received his M.D. from the University El Bosque in Bogota, Colombia.
 Our Board believes Dr. Vera's experience performing research in the field of adoptive T cell therapy provides him with the qualification and skills to serve on our Board.
-43 January 2014 Morana Jovan-Embiricos, Ph.D., has served on our Board since May 2019.
+44 January 2014 Morana Jovan-Embiricos, Ph.D. , has served on our Board since May 2019.
 In 2003, Dr. Jovan co-founded F2 Ventures, a biotech venture capital platform and has since served as its Managing Partner.
 Prior to joining F2 Ventures, Dr. Jovan was a partner at MPM Capital.
 Dr. Jovan currently serves on the boards of directors of Damon Runyon Cancer Center Research Foundation, Orna Therapeutics and ElevateBio and previously served on the board of directors at Cullinan Oncology (Nasdaq: CGEM) and TCR2 Therapeutics (NASDAQ: TCRR).
 Dr. Jovan received her Ph.D. in biophysical chemistry from the University of Cambridge and was a post-doctoral fellow at Harvard University.
 Our Board believes Dr. Jovan is qualified to serve as a member of our Board because of her scientific background and experience in the venture capital industry.
-56 May 2019 Derek Adams, Ph.D. , has served on our Board since February 2023.
-Dr. Adams has served as the President and Chief Executive Officer of Stellular Bio (rebranding of PlateletBio) since March 2022, where he was previously Chief 49 February 2023 of Chemistry, Manufacturing and Controls at Evelo Biosciences (Nasdaq: EVLO) from 2016 to 2017.
+57 May 2019 Derek Adams, Ph.D. , has served on our Board since February 2023.
+Dr. Adams has served as the President and Chief Executive Officer of Stellular Bio (rebranding of PlateletBio) since March 2022, where he was previously Chief Operating Officer.
+Prior to that, he served as the Chief Technology and Manufacturing Officer at bluebird bio (Nasdaq: BLUE) from 2017 to 2021.
+He served as Senior Vice President of Chemistry, Manufacturing and Controls at Evelo Biosciences (Nasdaq: EVLO) from 2016 to 2017.
 For over a decade prior to Evelo, he held senior leadership roles in process development and manufacturing at Alexion Pharmaceuticals, including Plant Manager of the Alexion Rhode Island Manufacturing Facility.
 Dr. Adams started his career with Merck & Co, Inc. (NYSE: MRK) as a Process Engineer for live virus vaccine technology and engineering.
 He earned a Ph.D. in Chemical Engineering from the University of Minnesota and a B.S. in Chemical Engineering with High Distinction from Worcester Polytechnic Institute (WPI).
 Our Board believes Dr. Adams has the qualification and skill to serve as a member of our Board because of extensive commercial manufacturing experience with a wide variety of therapeutic modalities and executive leadership experience.
+50 February 2023